HuanLab/ML4MassSpec/README.md

 ### 4. Set Up Python Virtual Environment with pip

-In your terminal (Command Prompt, Anaconda Prompt, or Terminal), run each command below and read the explanation:
+In your terminal (Anaconda Prompt), run each command below and read the explanation:

 ```bash
 # Create a new Python virtual environment named '.venv'